Yusreen/Predicting-the-Customer-Lifetime-Value-CLV-of-a-small-cafe/README.md

 Azure subscription (for using Azure Data Lake, Azure Databricks, and Azure Synapse Analytics).

-Power BI or another reporting tool for visualizations.

 Basic knowledge of SQL and data engineering concepts.